 Mechanism of failure

-Some of the failures are simply a case of programmer carelessness.
-Substitution of = in place of == in a Boolean test is easy to do and most C and C++ programmers have made this mistake at one time or another.
+Substitution of = in place of == in a Boolean test is easy to do.
 Other instances can be the result of intricacies of the language definition that specifies what part of an expression must be evaluated.
 For instance, having an assignment expression in a Boolean statement is likely assuming that the complete expression will be executed in all cases.
 However, this is not always the case as sometimes the truth-value of the Boolean expression can be determined after only executing some portion of the expression.
 For instance:

 if ((a == b) || (c = (d-1)))